aqouze/scripting/README.md

 To share any useful script I try and it works

 ### CassandraDockerfile
-This sample Dockerfile which show how to generate cassandra docker image with initial execution of cql command.
+This sample Cassandra Dockerfile which show how to generate cassandra docker image with initial execution of cql command.
 #### HOW TO RUN
 ```
 put the designate cql file inside folder "cqlfile"